Rejected And Pregnant: Claimed By The Dark Alpha Prince

 Rejected by the Prince, Claimed by the Alpha

 Born into a powerful pack but cursed with a fatal flaw, Elara never shifted.
-In a world where rank is decided at twelve and futures are carved in strength, she became something worse than low-born—she became nothing.
-Ignored by her high-ranking family, denied education, and treated as little more than a servant, Elara survives in the shadows of a system that was never meant for her to exist.
-When the Moon Goddess finally intervenes, choosing her as the fated mate of the future Alpha Prince, it should have changed everything.
-Instead, it ruins her.
-The prince rejects the bond without hesitation—casting her aside for her perfect, powerful sister.
+In a world where rank is decided at twelve and futures are carved by strength, she became something worse than low-born—she became nothing.
+Ignored by her high-ranking family, denied education, and treated as less than a servant, Elara survives in the shadows of a system that was never meant for her.
+When the Moon Goddess finally chooses her as the fated mate of the future Alpha Prince, it should have changed everything.
+Instead, it destroys her.
+The prince rejects the bond without hesitation, casting her aside for her perfect, powerful sister.
 But breaking a divine match comes with consequences, and Elara is the one forced to pay the price.
-Given away in her sister’s place, she is bound to the prince’s uncle—Alpha Darius, the most feared wolf of their kind.
+Humiliated, discarded, and marked by sacred imbalance, she is sent into the hands of the prince’s uncle—Alpha Darius, the most feared wolf of their kind.
 Ruthless.
 Unforgiving.
-A brute whispered in fear.
-Everyone expects her to break.
+A brute whispered about in fear.
+Everyone expects him to break her.
 But Darius doesn’t destroy her.
-He claims her.
+He shelters her.
 As Elara is pulled deeper into a world of power, politics, and dangerous desire, the girl no one wanted begins to change.
-And when the prince who discarded her comes crawling back, he finds something no one expected: The weakest omega in the pack now belongs to the most dangerous Alpha alive.
-And this time, she won’t be cast aside.
+And when the prince who rejected her comes crawling back, he finds something no one expected: The weakest omega in the pack is no longer waiting to be chosen.
+She stands under the protection of the most dangerous Alpha alive.
+And this time, she will not be cast aside.

 Not enough ratings